cloudfour/drizzle/docs/README.md

 ### Collections

 A Pattern _Collection_ is any folder within **src/patterns** that is the parent to one or more template files.
-The files can be named anything with a **.hbs** or **.html** extension, and will be concatenated into a single HTML output file during the build process.
+The files can be named anything with a **.hbs** or **.html** extension, and will be concatenated into a single file during the build process.

 Example input: